From Farm to Table in Orlando

 “You feed your soul with good food,” Brandon said.
 “You eat and you’re a little bit changed.
 Farm-to-table restaurants are all about feeding people and showing love through food.”

-Scott Joseph, former food critic for the Orlando Sentinel and creator of the impressively detailed Scott Joseph’s Orlando Restaurant Guide, has long championed the region’s farm-to-table movement.
+Scott Joseph, former food critic for the Orlando Sentinel and creator of the impressively detailed Scott Joseph’s Orlando Restaurant Guide, has long championed the region’s farm to table Orlando movement.
 While he’s aware that many diners will settle for mass-produced meals, he sees the dining experience differently.

 “Food is not just filling the void,” Joseph said.
 “It’s communal.”